 He stopped short of identifying the antigen or the identity of the “one hit”—presumably a pathogen.

-A common refrain by many scientists over the years, first voiced by the NIH investigator Stephen Straus in 1986, is that any infection can cause ME, and whatever the pathogen is, it soon is “gone,” never to be found after having launched the immune system into the incurable chaos that is ME.
-Others, in contrast, have sought to identify a pathogen they believe continues to be present and to cause ME’s abberant imunology, hypometabolism, brain and other organ damage.
+An hypothesis promoted by many scientists over the years, first introduced by NIH investigator Stephen Straus in 1986, is that any infection can cause ME and whatever the pathogen is, it soon is “gone,” never to be found after having launched the immune system into the incurable chaos that is ME.
+Others, in contrast, have sought to identify a pathogen they believe continues to be present throughout the disease--reflected by ME’s aberrant immunology--and is responsible for the diseases' hypometabolic abnormalities, as well as its brain, heart and other organ damage.

-Davis went on to conjecture that evidence for dramatic cytokine activity suggested the disease could be caused by “…a pathogen or some sort of autoimmunity…What’s most exciting—if we knew more about these T cells…it could lead us directly to the pathogen.
+Davis conjectured that evidence for dramatic cytokine activity suggested the disease could be caused by “…a pathogen or some sort of autoimmunity…What’s most exciting—if we knew more about these T cells…it could lead us directly to the pathogen.
 That’s our hope.”

-His research with Montoya into the T-cell clonal expansion is ongoing.
+His research with Montoya into the T-cell clonal expansion finding is ongoing.

 In the Q&A session, Davis added that “It could go quickly if we can use the T-cell we have.”
-He conjectured, “Is there is a drug for that pathogen?
+He asked rhetorically, “Is there is a drug for that pathogen?
 Can we develop a vaccine for that pathogen?”

 According to PNAS, the Stanford cytokine study is among the 50 most read articles to appear in PNAS thus far this year.